stathismast/jobExecutor/README.md

 INITILIZING THE WORKERS
-When the job executor is run the first id does is set up its signal handlers, one for when a child i terminated and another for when a worker sends a message to a pipe.
+When the job executor is run the first id does is set up its signal handlers, one for when a child is terminated and another for when a worker sends a message to a pipe.
 Next, the job executor manages the command line arguments and decides which directories should be assigned to each worker.
 Then, it creates the named pipes and the workers.
 After that it opens and tests